 - Apply for and secure certain types of employment

 - Obtain municipal business licences

-- Obtain or maintain child custody
+- Obtain or maintain parenting time and/or contact arrangements

 At RV Law, our lawyers can obtain for you the personal information that exists in police databases and apply on your behalf to have those records suppressed, expunged or suspended.

 Convictions for provincial offences (which include regulations and standards relating to the operation of motor vehicles, the environment, employment, and liquor licences) can carry very stiff penalties, including heavy fines and jail sentences.
 Civil liability resulting in large awards of damages may also follow.

 At RV Law, we represent clients who are facing regulatory investigations and prosecutions, which may require representation before the Ontario Court of Justice or administrative tribunals.
 We have extensive experience representing clients under the following statutes:

 - Accessibility for Ontarians with Disabilities Act

 - Occupational Health and Safety Act

 Our lawyers strive to ensure that our clients receive the best possible legal representation.
 The impact of a conviction for a breach of provincial legislation can be costly and highly detrimental to your business or to you personally.
 To avoid or minimize the potentially harmful consequences of a conviction, you require the services of a member of the highly accomplished RV Law legal team.